 Remember though that it’s not a program that will “fix” you.
 You’re not broken at the core.
 In fact, you’re beautiful at the core.
 You’re whole at the core.
 But techniques, therapy, and so on will help you become more aware of the reality of such and then you can simply enjoy each moment as it comes.
 Happiness one moment at a time.
 That’s a great life!

-It can be incredibly difficult to deal with the emotional trauma when you suffer loss.
+It can be incredibly difficult to deal with emotional trauma when you suffer loss.
 Mourning is normal, but sometimes you may need some help.
 If you’ve fallen into addiction, professional help is recommended.
 There are evidence-based treatments available to help you get through grief and beat addiction.

-There are also inpatient or outpatient treatment centers that can address the substance abuse and grief.
+There are also inpatient or outpatient treatment centers that can address substance abuse and grief.
 It’s helpful to have that solid support network of addiction specialists who can also help you learn healthy grief coping skills.